anthonyscorrea/cmba-bylaws/docs/02-policy.md

 Member Franchises are expected to prioritize their commitments to the League.
 Participation in outside leagues is permitted by agreement with the League.
 Participation in outside leagues does not relieve a Member Franchise or its Players of League obligations, including playing games on their League-scheduled dates and times.
 Violations of this provision may result in disciplinary action.

 ### Penalties and Fees
-The Commissioner may levy fines to any League Member franchise or player subject to Board oversight.
+The Commissioner may levy fines to any Member Franchise or player subject to Board oversight.
 Fines may be levied for violation of Bylaws or Policies or conduct unbecoming of a representative of the League.
 The penalties and amounts set forth in this section are operational in nature and may be adjusted by the Commissioner with Board oversight, unless otherwise specified.

 1. Late payment of annual dues shall incur a penalty of ten dollars ($10.00) per week, not to exceed five (5) weeks.
 1. Members in violation of the above shall be placed on temporary suspension for a period of two (2) weeks.